-The District has joined together with other school districts in the area to form the San-Ott School Employees Welfare Benefit Association (the "Association") (See Note 2.A.), whose purpose is to provide health coverage and benefits to and for the eligible employees of Association members and their dependents.
-The District pays premiums to the Association based upon the benefits structure selected.
-The Association Trust Agreement provides that the Association will be self-sustaining through member premiums and will reinsure through commercial companies for specific claims in excess of \$250,000 and aggregate claims in excess of 120 percent of expected claims.
+Effective August 1, 2013, the Consortium joined the Jefferson Health Plan (the "Health Plan") (See Note 2.A.), whose purpose is to provide health coverage and other insurance benefits to and for the eligible employees of Health Plan members and their dependents.
+The District pays premiums to the Health Plan based upon the benefits structure selected.
+The District's agreement with the Health Plan provides that the Health Plan will be self-sustaining through member premiums and will reinsure through the Health Plan for specific claims in excess of \$150,000.

-Postemployment healthcare is provided to Association participants or their beneficiaries through the respective retirement systems discussed in Note 9.
+Postemployment healthcare is provided to Health Plan participants or their beneficiaries through the respective retirement systems discussed in Note 9.
 As such, no funding provisions are required by the District.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2013
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2014